iamthuypham/You-Dont-Know-Algorithm/find_search_lv2.md

 *"Alright, so we sort items in the grocery list by their locations and check whether each item is sold out with a store employee.
 Skip the item if it is sold out"*

-We will never stop saying "what if" because we are human and we have our unique needs.
+#### Conclusion
+1. "What if" question helps us to explore rare cases or new areas of a problem.
+Answering "what if" question by adding more conditions to the solution is not an effective approach. **We need a dynamic solution**

-Now it is good to use robot to memorize all conditions and follow the steps we did.
+2. It is good to use robot to memorize all conditions and follow the steps we did.
 But it is not smart to tell them duplicate our inefficiency.

-Our ultimate goal is reducing time and effort by combining technology and useful data.
+Our ultimate goal is **reducing time and effort for robot**, *not* **by robot**

-*"Ok, so what will we do?."*

-**Tell a robot/AI buy some fruit products from an online store**
+*How do we accomplish that?*

+#### Method 1: **Tell a robot go shopping online**
 - Scan the grocery list and open the store website (of course!)
 - Click on Fruits section and sort products by name
 - Read first item "apple"
-- Page shows first product as "apple"
+- Scan each item 's name until reach "apple"
 - Add to cart and checkmark
-- Read second item "watermelon" and **think "watermelon" is not likely to be on page 2**
+- Read second item "watermelon"
-- Click on the second page from the last one
-- Click on next or previous page of the current page to find "watermelon"

-See a different?

-*"How can a robot/AI know that "watermelon" is not likely to be on page 2?"*

-Yub, that's why we use algorithm.

-#### Method

-(below code is in editing progress)
+- Scan next items 's name until reach "watermelon"
+- Add to cart and checkmark

+**Why this method?**
+We don't have to worry about items' location or whether they are sold out or others "what if".
+It is a dynamic solution.

 ```
-def printIntersection(arr1, arr2, m, n):
-    i,j = 0,0
+var m = groceryList.length
+var n = store.length
+function find(groceryList, store, m, n) {
+    var i = 0
+    var j = 0
-    while i < m and j < n:
+    while (i < m and j < n) {
-        if arr1[i] < arr2[j]:
+        if groceryList[i] < store[j] {
             i += 1
-        elif arr2[j] < arr1[i]:
+        } else if (store[j] < groceryList[i]) {
             j+= 1
-        else:
-            print(arr2[j])
+        } else {
+            print(store[j])
             j += 1
             i += 1

-# Driver program to test above function
-arr1 = [1, 2, 4, 5, 6]
-arr2 = [2, 3, 5, 7]
-m = len(arr1)
-n = len(arr2)
-printIntersection(arr1, arr2, m, n)
+        }
+    }
+}
+// Complexity
+// Speed: O(m+n)
 ```

+**A robot can do better!**
+In this method, our robot scans each item 's name.
+When we, as a  human, we know "watermelon" **is not likely** next to "apple" and we usually skip to end of the page.
+How can our robot know **"watermelon" is not likely next to "apple"** ?

+#### Method 2: **Tell a robot to think**
+...
+- Read second item "watermelon"
+- Find a product which is right at middle of the page.
+Let's say "milk"
+- Think "watermelon" is after "milk"
+- Find a product which is right at middle between "milk" and end of the page.
+Let's say "raisin"
+- Think "watermelon" is after "raisin"
+...